About Us Contact Shop

 Out in Nature

-They Plan Their Guest List Wisely
+Planning the Guest List Wisely

-They Choose the Correct Date and Time
+They Choose the Right Date and Time

-When it comes to a wedding, even the time of the day can differ in terms of the cost.
-So for instance, the evening reception is usually more expensive than a brunch or afternoon reception.
-This is because people tend to drink more in the evenings and dinner is the most expensive meal of the day.
+So for instance, an evening reception is usually more expensive than a morning or brunch reception.
+This is because people tend to drink more in the evenings, and dinner is the most expensive meal of the day.

 They Keep Their Menu Simple

-Married couples say that instead of serving five individual courses, making three courses with seasonal foods will both save you money and can increase the quality of your menu.
+Married couples say that instead of serving five individual courses, making three courses with seasonal foods will both save you money, and can increase the quality of your menu.

 They’re Careful About the Wedding Cake Extras